1997 USC Trojans football team: Florida State

 The Seminoles entered the game as a dominant force in college football, having finished in the top four of the final poll for 10 consecutive years behind teams famous for their speed and depth; the previous season the Seminoles went 11–1.
-The Trojans entered the season with a new quarterback, sophomore John Fox, after the graduation of veteran quarterback Brad Otten.
+The Trojans entered the season with a new quarterback, sophomore John Fox, after the graduation of veteran quarterback Brad Otton.
 The #23-ranked Trojans were a departure from Florida State's recent trend of season-opening opponents, which tended towards low-ranked teams in games played either at their home field or on a neutral field.
 The Trojans hoped to reestablish their running game, which had been anemic the previous season; however the Seminoles had allowed an average of only 59 yards rushing in 1996.

 The Seminoles defeated the Trojans, 14–7, in a competitive, defense-oriented game.
 Florida State scored first: After recovering a fumble by USC Delon Washington at the USC 36, the Seminoles scored on a two-yard quarterback sneak with 2:10 left in the first quarter.
 The Trojans were able to respond in the second quarter, tying the score, 7–7, with 13:42 left in the half.
 The pivotal moment in the game came on a 97-yard Seminoles drive in the fourth quarter that resulted in the go-ahead score with 10:40 left in the game.
 The drive was almost stopped when cornerback Brian Kelly dropped a near-interception about 11 yards from Florida State's end zone.
 USC had two more drives, with the second reaching the Florida State 26-yard line before turning the ball over on downs.

 USC was pleased with the performance of Fox, who in his first start completed 18 of 32 passes for 159 yards with one interception that came on a fourth-down play.
 However, the running game did not produce, totaling 25 yards with starting tailback Washington going for only 16 yards in 18 carries.
 The defense performed well, led by sophomore linebacker Chris Claiborne who had eight tackles, including two sacks.
 USC held the Seminoles to 89 yards rushing.
 Kelly broke up four passes, made five tackles and had an interception that was wiped out by an offside penalty against USC.
 Neither team did very well on third-down conversions; USC was 4 of 17, Florida State went 4 of 14.

 Despite losing the game, the Trojans' performance was seen as a positive sign that the team was approaching the season with a drive not present until the very end of the previous season.
 USC remained ranked #23.
 Florida State would go on to an 11–1 record, winning the ACC conference and ending the season ranked #3 in the AP Poll.